Which Statement About M.robustus And The Octopus Garden

 • Shallow-Water Gardens: These gardens are found in coastal areas and shallow reefs, often accessible to divers and researchers.

 • Deep-Sea Gardens: Deep-sea octopus gardens are located in the dark depths of the ocean, often near hydrothermal vents or cold seeps.
-These sites are typically explored using remotely operated vehicles (ROVs).
+These sites are typically explored using remotely operated vehicles (ROVs) And it works..

 • Species-Specific Gardens: Some octopus gardens are dominated by a single species, while others may host multiple species.